rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

 # Configuring Single Sign-on

-## Task 6 : Download the SAML Metadata from OCI IAM Identity Domain
+## Download the SAML Metadata from OCI IAM Identity Domain

 1. Open a supported browser and enter the following Oracle Cloud Infrastructure (OCI) Console URL: https://cloud.oracle.com and sign in to the OCI console